RockYYY888/ai-digital-signage/README.md

 ## Start up the project
 #### We have provided multiple entrance for user to execute the project
 ##### 1. For windows users:
-Double click the .exe file and input your camera index immediately after the  prompt show up.
+Double click the ai_digital_signage_win.exe file and input your camera index immediately after the
  ```bash
 Using device: cpu/cuda
 cpu/cuda